ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 For an example see the hwdef and param files for an `ODID version of CubeOrange <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef/CubeOrange-ODID>`__ with a CAN OpenDroneID module integrated on the carrier board.

+.. note:: that the board ID has been changed different from normal firmware, to prevent loading it on a remoteid equipped system by a GCS.
+And the DID params have been set to read-only to prevent users from changing them and defeating the system.

 Building Firmware for Bench Testing and Experimentation
 =======================================================

 An experimental firmware version can be built for any autopilot by:

-- Adding the line "define AP_OPENDRONEID_ENABLED 1" to its hwdef.dat file
+- Adding the line "define AP_OPENDRONEID_ENABLED 1" to its hwdef.dat file, or simply building with the  waf build option, ``--enable-opendroneid``
+- Adding the waf build option, ``--enable-firmware-checking``, will add another tamper proofing check.
+If enabled, a bootloader will not run firmware with a different board ID.
+This extends the protection already afforded by using a unique

 Testing
 =======